 I think Gilman's storytelling choice here was a wise one.
 No writer wants to be predictable, after all.
 Harry Ransom, like so many literary rogues, is a highly charismatic fellow.
 He is what we'd think of as a snake-oil salesman, traveling the wild west in a gaudy wagon from which he peddles his wares to rubes and rustics.
 But he's not actually dealing in fraud, apart from his penchant for inflated self-regard and self-promotion.
 Yet even that is borne from a genuine, deeply held conviction that he is one of those men put on this world to change it.
 He does, though not quite in the way his utopian ideals have led him to believe.
 I suppose there's a bit of madness in dreamers like this.
 But wouldn't life be so much bleaker if we didn't have them?

-Ransom narrates his own story in a delightfully colloquial voice that immediately invokes Mark Twain.
+Ransom, perhaps the Platonic ideal of the unreliable narrator, tells his own story in a delightful colloquial voice immediately evocative of Mark Twain.
 His unflagging sense of personal destiny only makes his narcissism charming.
 He's the sort of fellow whose first inclination, whenever he comes up with what he thinks is his latest great idea, is to name it after himself.
 He does this without a trace of self-consciousness or arrogance.
 The main product he is selling in his travels is the Ransom Process, a means of generating electricity without wires through a generator of his own devising.
 It's not a perfect process, as the generators themselves have an unpleasant habit of spiking or even blowing up completely.
 And we don't learn, for the longest time, exactly how he discovered the secret to this technology.
 We're led to a growing suspicion that his generators and their purpose aren't quite what he thinks they are.

 Ransom, who dreams of founding a utopian city of parks and mechanical wonders, wants to reach the bustling metropolis of Jasper City, home of the world's most powerful industrialist, Mr. Alfred Baxter.
 He blithely assumes the two of them will partner up.
 But Baxter is already aware of Ransom and has begun a campaign to discredit him as a charlatan and mountebank.
 His considerable ego deeply bruised, Ransom, whose fortunes are erratic at best, finally reaches Jasper, falling in (fittingly) with a theater troupe as the war inches ever closer.
 While trying to wangle a meeting with Baxter, Ransom discovers his own legend is spreading following an incident involving one of his generators, during his brief time traveling with Liv and Creedmoor.
 He isn't entirely happy.
 A narcissist loves attention, until he realizes the kind of attention he's getting is something quite out of his control.